NikhilNRS/PFS_Walkthrough_Example/README.md

 **To quickly see what's possible go through the notebooks following the given order.
 Unzip the zip file in the root folder (using extract here).**

-1. The first one uses automatic modelling for constructing the Probabilistic Fuzzy Model (PFS, using Genetic Programming).
+1. The first one uses automatic modelling for constructing the Probabilistic Fuzzy Model (PFS, using Genetic Programming) using the titanic dataset.
-2. The second one takes a look at the results.
+2. The second one takes a look at the results obtained from the first one.
-3. The third one is how you would `manually` make a PFS model.
+3. The third one contains information on how to `manually` make a PFS model using the simpful PFS system.

 inputs_processed_ --- contains titanic sets in a processed way (X-train, X-test etc..)